Pavlovskoye, Yuryev-Polsky District, Vladimir Oblast

 Pavlovskoye (Павловское) is a rural locality (a selo) in Nebylovskoye Rural Settlement, Yuryev-Polsky District, Vladimir Oblast, Russia.
 The population was 9 as of 2010.
 There are 5 streets.

 Geography

 Pavlovskoye is located on the Kuftiga River, 40 km southeast of Yuryev-Polsky (the district's administrative centre) by road.
 Bukholovo is the nearest rural locality.

+Paleontology

+Fossil of paguroid hermit crab Mutotylaspis was found in the marine Albian (mid-Cretaceous) deposits, on the right bank of the river Kuftiga, near Pavlovskoye.